Managing User Accounts

 Important

-If a System Administrator has enforced MFA systemwide, then MFA may not be disabled for individual users.
+If a System Administrator has enforced MFA systemwide via the twoFactorAuthenticationRequired system setting, then MFA may not be disabled for individual users.

 Note

-This checkbox will be displayed only when the user creating the account has a System role of Operations Administrator or Administrator.
+The Terms of Service Acceptance Required checkbox will be available only when the user creating the account has a System role of Operations Administrator or Administrator and the termsOfServiceRequireNewUserToAccept system setting is turned on.

-• Custom TQL Timeout: Select this checkbox to override the system-level ThreatConnect Query Language (TQL) query timeout for the user.
-In the field to the right of the checkbox, enter the maximum amount of time, in milliseconds, that TQL queries made by the user will be allowed to run before timing out.
+• Custom TQL Timeout: (Optional) Select this checkbox to override the system-level ThreatConnect Query Language (TQL) query timeout specified in the tqlQueryTimeoutsystem setting for the user, and then enter the maximum amount of time, in milliseconds, that TQL queries made by the user will be allowed to run before timing out.

 Note

-• Time Zone: Select the time zone for the user.
+• Time Zone: (Optional) Select the time zone for the user.

 ThreatConnect® is a registered trademark, and TC Exchange™ is a trademark, of ThreatConnect, Inc.